hp197/consul-installer/README.md

 ## System Requirements

 - System with Bash Shell (Linux, macOS, Windows Subsystem for Linux)
-- `unzip` - terraform downloads are in zip format
+- `unzip` - consul downloads are in zip format
 - `curl` or `wget` - script will use either one to retrieve metadata and download

 Optional